-Sleeper was triumphant.
+Sleeper waxed triumphant.
 "If a clam could vote, I would be elected President," he crowed.

 There is a terrible pink mixture (with tomatoes in it and herbs) called Manhattan Clam Chowder, that is only a vegetable soup, and not to be confused with New England Clam Chowder, nor spoken of in the same breath.
 Tomatoes and clams have no more affinity than ice cream and horseradish.

-Cleveland Sleeper went on to somewhat greater political heights.
-He served in the Coast Guard Auxiliary during World War II and was elected to the Maine state Senate in 1945.
+Cleveland Sleeper then went on to somewhat greater political heights.
+He served in the Coast Guard Auxiliary during World War II and subsequently won election to the Maine state Senate in 1945.
 He and his wife, Doris Bradlee Sleeper, had two daughters and three sons.
 A Rotarian, he ran a fuel-oil business for many years.

-In April 1956, he wrote a letter to the editor of the Rotarian in April 1956 praising the magazine.
+In April 1956, he wrote a letter to the editor of the Rotarian praising the magazine.